Climatik-Project/Climatik-Project/README-slack-webhook-server.md

 # Setting up a Slack App for Power Capping Config

+## Workflow

+1. When a user types the slash command `/modify-power-config`, `handleModifyPowerConfig` will be called, presenting the user with options.
+2. When the user selects an option, `handleBlockActions` will be called, which will open a modal using `openParameterInputModal`.
+3. When the user submits the modal, `handleViewSubmission` will be called, which will then call `handleParameterUpdate` to process the update.

 ## 1. Create a new Slack App

 a.
 Go to https://api.slack.com/apps